Employee retention strategies and ideas about how to retain talent in 2017 and beyond…the article includes a free PDF download too…

 - Customer relations is another possible cost to the business.
 If the lost employee is customer facing and key to customer services, this might have an impact on sales.
 This is possible to quantify, especially where a customer leaves due to the loss of a staff member.

-Put all of the above in another way, businesses that keep turnover rates low compared to industry averages can gain a cost advantage relative to competitors with higher turnover rates.
+Put all of the above in another way, businesses that keep turnover rates low compared to industry averages can gain a cost advantage relative to competitors with higher employee turnover rates.

 Now you appreciate some of the costs associated with employee turnover, what is employee turnover, and how do you calculate it?